 When I first learned about building my treasure in heaven, I will confess to you that I began with some selfish motives.
 I wanted to ensure that I would have some reward in the afterlife but at some point in my journey I forgot about the reward and realized I had fallen in love with Jesus.

 I realized I was in love when I couldn’t stop thinking about Jesus and about how to please Him.
 I think I fell in love as I began to take a daily spiritual walk to Calvary.
 My spiritual walk commences in the Garden of Gethsemane where I sometimes imagine I am God’s angel trying to console Jesus for all that He would have suffer.
 I imagine Jesus waiting a long sleepless night for the torture that would ensue the next day.
 I stand with Him at the scourging grieving every single lash.
-I see His flesh being torn and in His disfigurement Jesus becomes more and more precious and beautiful to me!
+I see His flesh being torn.
+I see His courage and in His disfigurement Jesus becomes more and more precious and beautiful to me!
 I walk with Jesus as He carries His Cross and I want to help Him.
 I see Him being disrobed for the crucifixion and I grieve my sins.
 I see the Virgin Mary cry as they crucify her beloved Son and I cry with her.

 It has been over a decade now that I meditate on the Passion of Christ daily.
 Four years ago Jesus brought me to a place in the ‘wilderness’ where I could sit at the foot of the Cross for the rest of my life.
 I purchase a Timberframe home through God’s grace that has a large wooden cathedral ceiling upheld by four gigantic crosses.
 I am always gazing at the Cross, mindful of the enormous price Jesus paid to create for us a place in heaven.

 “And I, when I am lifted up from the earth, will draw all people to myself.
 He said this to show the kind of death he was going to die.”
 John 12:33